Sveti Juraj

 Sveti Juraj is a village in Croatia.
 It is on the Adriatic coast, on the D8 highway between Senj and Karlobag.
 A minor road leads inland to the Northern Velebit National Park and the village of Krasno.
 Offshore from the harbour is a small island called Otočić Lisac.

+Sports

+The local HPS chapter was called HPD "Zavižan", but it was liquidated on 17 June 1935.